 Third Party Copy

-Historically, this has been done with the GridFTP protocol; as we look to the increased data volumes of HL-LHC and GridFTP becomes increasingly niche, the LHC community is looking for alternate mechanisms and protocols to move data.
-The IRIS-HEP DOMA area - in collaboration with the WLCG DOMA activity - is investigating the use of HTTP for bulk data transfer.
+The HL-LHC promises a data deluge: we will need to modernize the infrastructure to sustain at least 1Tbps by 2027 and, likely, peeking at twice that level.
+Historically, bulk data movement has been done with the GridFTP protocol; as the community looks to the increased data volumes of HL-LHC and GridFTP becomes increasingly niche, there is a need to use modern software, protocols, and techniques to move data.
+The IRIS-HEP DOMA area - in collaboration with the WLCG DOMA activity - is helping the LHC (and HEP in general) transition to using HTTP for bulk data transfer.
+This bulk data transfer between sites is often referred to ``third party copy” or simply TPC.

-HTTP protocol to move data between sites.
-Our initial goal was set to get one
+an HTTP endpoint.
+Initially, the goal was set to get one

-For CMS, we have picked 2 sites: Nebraska and UCSD to be the ones leading the transition by using the ‘davs’ protocol for all their incoming production transfers from the many sites which can support such protocol.
+For CMS, we picked 2 sites, Nebraska and UCSD, to be the ones leading the transition by using the HTTP-TPC protocol for all their incoming production transfers from the many sites which can support such protocol.

-Percentage of data transfered to UCSD using GridFTP and HTTP
+Percentage of data transferred to UCSD using GridFTP and HTTP

 The above shows the amount of data transferred to UCSD using the GridFTP protocol with respect to HTTP during July 2020.